aphyr/partitions-post/README.markdown

 href="http://merit.edu/mail.archives/nanog/1997-04/msg00380.html">in 1997</a>.

-## Final thoughts
+## Where do we go from here?

+This post is meant as a reference argument; to illustrate that the problem is real, and deserves our consideration.
+Processes, nodes, NICs, switches, networks, and globally distributed networks do fail, and the economic consequences are real.
+Moreover, for each of these failure staories

+Failures can occur in systems which are stable for months, or be triggered as a part of routine upgrades or emergency maintenance.
+The consequences of these outages can range from increased latency and temporary unavailability to inconsistency, corruption, and data loss.
+Split-brain is not an academic
+concern: it happens to all kinds of systems--sometimes for *days on end*.

+On the other hand, some networks really *are* reliable.
+I've spoken with engineers at major financial firms, and they report that despite putting a great deal of effort into designing partition-tolerant systems, their networks rarely, if ever, partitioned.
+Cautious engineering and spending more money can prevent outages.

+However, not all organizations can afford the cost or operational complexity of highly reliable networks.
+From Google and Amazon to one-man startups;
-It's true: many networks *are* reliable.
-However, partitions do happen to networks of all shapes and sizes--and often for unpredictable reasons.
-It's worth considering the risk *before* they happen to you--because it's much easier to design a partition-tolerant system on a whiteboard than to redesign and transition a complex system in your production environment.
+partitions arise in networks of all shapes and sizes--and often for unpredictable reasons.
+It's worth considering the risk *before* they occur--because it's much easier to design a partition-tolerant system on a whiteboard than to redesign and transition a complex system in your production environment.